seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Fulfill the listed requirements.
+1. Do NOT use VSCode Live Server to open the HTML as you will receive a CORS error.
+Open the page in Chrome without Live Server.

 Build out your backed in the `backend/` directory.